adilasif/personal-site/site-content/contact/index.md

 title: 'Get In Touch'
 ---

-I'm currently open to the occasional freelance opportunity, and my inbox is always open.
-Whether for a potential project or just to say hi, I'll get back to you ASAP!
+My inbox is always open.
+Whether for a potential project or just to say hi, send me a message, and I'll get back to you ASAP!